jordanwilking/gists/README.md

 - Caching
   - Check if previous user's gists are in the cache before calling
   - Store more user's gists at a time?
+  - Add the GistWithContent to the prevSearch to grab previous search faster
 - Theming
 - Improve mobile experience
 - Favorites route to display all starred gists